tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 ## Stack Interfaces

 Most major TLS implementations support external PSKs.
-And all have a common interface that applications may use when supplying them for individual connections.
+Stacks supporting external PSKs provide interfaces that applications may use when supplying them for individual connections.
 Details about existing stacks at the time of writing are below.

 - OpenSSL and BoringSSL: Applications specify support for external PSKs via distinct ciphersuites.
 They also then configure callbacks that are invoked for PSK selection during the handshake.
-These callbacks must provide a PSK identity (as a character string) and key (as a byte string).
-(If no identity is provided, a default one is assumed.)
-They are typically invoked with a PSK hint, i.e., the hint provided by the server as per {{?RFC4279}}.
-The PSK length is validated to be between \[1, 256\] bytes upon selection.
+These callbacks must provide a PSK identity and key.
+The exact format of the callback depends on the negotiated TLS protocol version with new callback functions added specifically to OpenSSL for TLS 1.3 {{!RFC8446}} PSK support.
+The PSK length is validated to be between \[1, 256\] bytes.
+The PSK identity may be up to 128 bytes long.
 - mbedTLS: Client applications configure PSKs before creating a connection by providing the PSK identity and value inline.
 Servers must implement callbacks similar to that of OpenSSL.
-PSK lengths are validate to be between \[1, 16\] bytes.
+Both PSK identity and key lengths may be between \[1, 16\] bytes long.
 - gnuTLS: Applications configure PSK values, either as raw byte strings or hexadecimal strings.
-The PSK size is not validated.
+The PSK identity and key size are not validated.
 - wolfSSL: Applications configure PSKs with callbacks similar to OpenSSL.

 ### PSK Identity encoding and comparison